foxblock/PNDTools/Readme.txt

 6. You are DONE, congrats!

 In case something goes wrong (and the log does not print anything useful):
-If you are having trouble creating the PND because chmod.exe or mksquashfs.exe keep failing for some reason (and the cmd window does not stay open to show the error), here is what might help to find the error (most likely not fix it though):
+If you are having trouble creating (or opening) the PND because chmod.exe or mksquashfs.exe keep failing for some reason (and the cmd window does not stay open to show the error), here is what might help to find the error (most likely not fix it though):
-Since opting and creating the squashFS filesystem is silent you won't be able to see any error occurring there (only the fact that something went wrong).
+Since opening and creating the filesystem is silent you won't be able to see any error occurring there (only the fact that something went wrong).
 Hence PNDTools provides some batch scripts, which can be used instead of the direct exe call (of mksquashfs, etc.) to keep a terminal of the process (and all messages, errors, etc.) open.
-In the PNDTools options (File->Options...) change the paths of chmod, mksquash (and unsquash) exes to the .bat files of the same name (so just exchange .exe for .bat).
+In the PNDTools options (File->Options...) change the paths of chmod and mksquash (or unsquash, 7zip) exes to the .bat files of the same name (so just exchange .exe for .bat).
 Set parameters in the Options window will have no effect then, but you can customize the .bat files to your liking,

 Notes about the manual PXML editor: